 Each shareholder holding shares of the Company at closing of Euronext Brussels on June 15, 2022 (the "Existing Shareholders") will be granted 1 Preferential Right per existing share in the Company held at that time.
 The Preferential Rights will be represented by coupon nr.
 20, which will be separated from the underlying shares on June 15, 2022 after closing of Euronext Brussels.
 The Preferential Rights are expected to trade on Euronext Brussels from June 15, 2022 up to and including June 23, 2022 and are expected to be listed on Euronext Brussels under the ISIN code BE0970178811 and trading symbol "ELI20".
 The holders of Preferential Rights are entitled to subscribe to the New Shares in the ratio of 2 New Shares for 29 Preferential Rights (the "Ratio").
 The subscription period for the New Shares will be from June 16, 2022 up to and including June 23, 2022, at 4 p.m.
 CET (the "Rights Subscription Period").
 Once exercised, the holders of Preferential Rights cannot revoke the exercise of their Preferential Rights, except as set out in section "Information on the Offering - Supplement to the Prospectus".
-Holders of Preferential Rights who have not exercised their Preferential Rights during the Rights Subscription Period will no longer be able to exercise their Preferential Rights.
+Holders of Preferential Rights during the Rights Subscription Period will no longer be able to exercise their Preferential Rights.

 Preferential Rights that are not exercised during the Rights Subscription Period will be converted into an equal number of scrips (the "Scrips").
 The Scrips will be offered for sale in a private placement to institutional investors that is expected to start on or about June 24, 2022 and to end on the same date (the "Scrips Private Placement").
 The net proceeds of the sale of the Scrips (if any) will be divided proportionally between all holders of Preferential Rights who have not exercised them, unless the net proceeds from the sale of the Scrips divided by the total number of unexercised Preferential Rights is less than €0.01.
 Purchasers of Scrips in the Scrips Private Placement will irrevocably undertake to subscribe to the corresponding number of New Shares at the Issue Price and in accordance with the Ratio.
-The statutory preferential subscription right of the Existing Shareholders has been cancelled with respect to the Offering, but the Preferential Rights, each representing an extra-legal preferential subscription right, are being granted as described above.
+The statutory preferential Rights, each representing an extra-legal preferential subscription right, are being granted as described above.
 The result of the subscription with Preferential Rights will be announced through a press release before market opening on or about June 24, 2022.
-The results of the Offering, detailing the subscription with Preferential Rights (if any) will be published on or about June 24, 2022.
+The results of the Offering, detailing the subscription with Preferential Rights and with Scrips, the results of the sale of the Scrips of unexercised Preferential Rights (if any) will be published on or about June 24, 2022.
 No minimum amount has been set for the Offering.